NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 Overnight stays during this itinerary

 During our three days in Shanghai we stayed in the Genting Star Shanghai hotel.
-This is a three star hotel.
-The hotel is just a 10-minute walk from Dabaishu Subway Station.
+This is a three-star hotel.
+The hotel is just a 10-minute walk from Dabaishu Metro Station.
 We stayed in an economy double room.
-The only thing we found a bit unusual was the glass door between the bedroom and bathroom.
-Otherwise, the hotel was clean and the staff friendly.
+The only thing we found a bit odd was the glass door between the bedroom and bathroom.
+Otherwise, the hotel was clean and the staff was friendly.
 A very good choice for our budget.

 In Xi’An we stayed for 2 nights in hotel Ibis Xi’An South Gate.
-This three star hotel is located in the Bei Lin District.
+This three-star hotel is located in the Bei Lin District.
 We had a family room including breakfast for a very nice price.
-This hotel is within walking distance of Xi’An City Wall.
+The hotel is within walking distance of the Xi’An city wall.
 The city center is also easily accessible on foot.
 The hotel was very clean.

 During our last days in China we stayed at hotel Ibis Beijing Jianguomen in Beijing.
-This is also a three star hotel, with the metro only a 5-minute walk away, making all the sights easily accessible.
+This is also a three-star hotel, with the metro just a 5-minute walk away, making all the sights easily accessible.
 There are also plenty of restaurants and shops in the immediate vicinity.

 Beijing - Verboden Stad